How to improve your cat’s diet in 5 simple steps, according to a vet

-5 ways to improve your cat’s diet
+How to improve your cat's diet

-Just like humans move from milk to baby food to a more adult diet, cats have to change their diets accordingly too.
+Just like humans move from milk to baby food to an adult diet, cats have to change their diets accordingly too.
 Feline life stages can be divided into four categories: kitten (0-12 months); adult cat (1-7 years); senior cat (7-11 years) and geriatric cat (11+ years).
 Each of these life stages has unique nutritional requirements.

 2. Keep their feeding areas clean and free from germs